johnhany/awesome-list/README.md

 ### For C++/C

+* [glog](https://github.com/google/glog) - C++ implementation of the Google logging module.

+* [FFmpeg](https://github.com/FFmpeg/FFmpeg) - A collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.

 * [LAV Filters](https://github.com/Nevcairiel/LAVFilters) - Open-Source DirectShow Media Splitter and Decoders.

 * [OpenEXR](https://github.com/AcademySoftwareFoundation/openexr) - Provides the specification and reference implementation of the EXR file format, the professional-grade image storage format of the motion picture industry.